stflavian/RETMAP/docs/installation.md

 # Installation

+!!! warning

+    This page is out of date.
+The information presented below is no longer correct.

 Adsorpyon is an application built using Python 3.7, meaning that it should be compatible with most Python versions in use at the moment.
 In terms of libraries, adsorpyon is built using Numpy, Scipy, and Matplotlib, all of which should be installed